-Non-financial risks include business model/strategy risks, internal governance risks, operational risks (including ICT risks) and other risks (reputational risk, compliance risk, money laundering and terrorist financing risk and ESG risk).
-These risks consist of the likelihood of negative impacts on results or capital, essentially arising from: (i) for business model/strategy risk, from inadequate strategic plans and decisions, (ii) for internal governance risk, from mismatches and deficiencies in the internal governance system, the organisational structure and the corresponding delimitation of responsibilities; and (iii) for operational risk, from failures of an operational nature, the inadequacy of information and technology systems, or the insufficiency of models; (iv) for reputational risk, from the negative perception of the institution's public image, (v) for compliance risk; (vi) for money laundering and terrorist financing risk from non-compliance with applicable legislation and regulations, and (vii) for ESG risk arising from environmental, social and/or governance factors.
+Non-financial risks include business model/strategy risk, internal governance risk, operational risk (including model risk, ICT risk and cybersecurity risk) and other risks (reputational risk, compliance risk, money laundering and terrorist financing risk and ESG risk).
+In general terms, these risks consist of the likelihood of negative impacts on results or capital, essentially resulting from: (i) for business model/strategy risk, inadequate strategic plans and decisions, (ii) for internal governance risk, maladjustments and deficiencies in the internal governance system, the organizational structure and the corresponding delimitation of responsibilities; and (iii) for operational risk, failures of an operational nature, inadequate information and technology systems, or insufficient models and cybersecurity.